 We are continuing to build bridges to freedom, equality, and justice with members, partners, and supporters.
 The Lincoln Branch NAACP looks forward to a bright future.

-About the NAACP Lincoln Youth Chapter
+About the NAACP Lincoln Youth Council

 In January 2020, high school youth restarted this council, which is available for any high schooler to join.
 The purpose of the NAACP Lincoln Youth Council is to inform youth of the problems affecting African Americans and other racial and ethnic minorities, to advance